garrettwalter/note-taker/README.md

 ## Installation

-To access this application you must visit my GitHub page and locate the repository named "map-my-team".
-Once this repository is cloned to your computer, you will be able to edit the files.
+To access this application you must visit this link: [Served via Heroku](https://hidden-lowlands-02936.herokuapp.com/) or to install visit my GitHub page and locate the repository named "note-taker".
+Once this repository is cloned to your computer, you will be able to edit the files and/or run it on a server.
 Any questions can be directed to [Garrett Walter](mailto:gtwalter150@gmail.com).
-This project can be found here: [GitHub Repository](https://github.com/garrettwalter/map-my-team)
+This project can be found here: [GitHub Repository](https://github.com/garrettwalter/note-taker)

 ## License MIT